 If your client’s worksite was unsafe and the lack of safety protocols led to your becoming injured, this could be considered an act of negligence on your client’s part, making them responsible—or liable—for any damages that occurred because of their unsafe worksite.
 If a party is negligent in some regard (i.e., being aware of hazards and taking no steps to mitigate them), they can be held accountable for the injuries that occurred because of that negligence in the court of law.

-If you were hurt while working in construction and you want to talk over your legal rights with a construction injury attorney in Seattle, the experienced lawyers at Russell & Hill, PLLC are available for a free consultation.
+If you were hurt while working in construction and you want to talk over your legal rights with a construction injury attorney in Seattle, the experienced lawyers at Russell & Hill, PLLC is available for a free consultation.
 We are passionate about helping injury victims get justice, and we specialize in handling personal injury cases.
 Our track record of courtroom wins and cash settlements speaks to our ability to recover damages for injury victims, and we do not charge any fees until your case has been won or settled.
 Contact us today for your free case evaluation.